-If you're not able to pay a fine you've incurred, and you meet the eligibility criteria, Revenue NSW can issue you with a Work and Development Order (WDO).
+If you're not able to pay a penalty notice, court fine or a victim's restitution order, and you meet the eligibility criteria, Revenue NSW can issue you with a work and development order (WDO).

-A WDO will reduce your fine by allowing you to provide unpaid work, or participate in certain courses or treatment.
+A WDO enables you to reduce your fine by up to $1000 a month, by allowing you to participate in unpaid work, courses, counselling or treatment programs.

 An approved sponsor organisation or health practitioner will need to agree to support your WDO activity and apply on your behalf.